MoazSayed7/Flutter-Chat-App-Firebase-Authentication-Messaging-WhatsApp-Like/README.md

 - `flutter_speed_dial`: Plugin to implement a beautiful and dynamic Material Design Speed Dial with labels.
 - `flutter_svg`: An SVG rendering and widget library.
 - `gap`: Simplifies spacing management in layouts.
+- `flutter_link_previewer`: Customizable link and URL preview extracted from the provided text with the ability to render from the cache.
+- `gallery_saver`: Saves images and videos from network or temporary file to external storage.
+Both images and videos will be visible in Android Gallery and iOS Photos.
+- `restart_app`: A Flutter plugin that helps you to restart the whole Flutter app with a single function call by using native APIs.
+- `path_provider`: Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.
 - `google_sign_in`: Facilitates Google Sign-In authentication.
 - `googleapis_auth`: Obtain Access credentials for Google services using OAuth 2.0.
 - `image_picker`: Plugin for selecting images from the image library, and taking new pictures with the camera.